Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForWander.md

 #### `bool TryDelete(string instanceName)`

 Try to delete the steering action with the given name.
 Returns `true` if an action with that name existed and was deleted.

+todo: changed by negative sensing PR - does anything here need to change (e.g. new inspector property)?